 Here you will find email distribution lists for all district athletic directors and head coaches.
 You will also find a no-cost conference call line with an access code that is unique for your district.

 - Division I Tournament Draw / Schedule - The tournament draw is based on seeding criteria established by the district.
 Set schedule and times for all matches, if not already done.
 Notify assigning officer of local association of district tournament schedule, times and sites as soon as possible.
 (The assigning officer for each area shall determine the working schedule for officials, referee, and umpire for each match.)
 Matches should follow as closely as possible to the tournament time schedule.
 The tournament must be completed by the dates outlined in the TSSAA Calendar.

 - Division II Tournament Draw / Schedule - The tournament draw is based on seeding criteria established by the district.
 Set schedule and times for all matches, if not already done.
 Notify assigning officer of local association of district tournament schedule, times and sites as soon as possible.
 (The assigning officer for each area shall determine the working schedule for the officials for each match.)
 Matches should follow as closely as possible to the tournament time schedule.

 - Tickets / Price of Admission - Ticket prices for the tournament should be agreed upon by the schools.
 They are not set by TSSAA.
 Arrangements for tickets should be made by the host schools.

 - Tournament Passes - The host school(s) along with the teams in the district should agree on the passes that will be accepted at the gate, as well as the number of passes that will be honored for players and staff of participating teams.
-TACA cards are not to be accepted as passes and admit one person only.
+TSSAA ID Cards are allowed to be accepted as passes and admit one person only.
 The card holder MUST be in possession of the physical card.
 Photos of TSSAA ID cards cannot be accepted.
 The Tennessee Athletic Coaches Association (TACA) card will provide complimentary admittance for one person per card.